-Ever since it was announced that a Ratatouille Ride is coming to Epcot, Disney fans have been eagerly waiting for it to open.
-The new Remy’s Ratatouille Adventure will shrink guests down to the size of a rat and bring them on one wild ride!
+Ever since it was announced that a Ratatouille Ride is coming to EPCOT, Disney fans have been eagerly waiting for it to open.
+Now that it’s finally here, the new Remy’s Ratatouille Adventure will shrink guests down to the size of a rat and bring them on one wild ride!

-We’ll also talk about your best touring strategy for experiencing this new dark ride including tips, rope drop, what we expect crowds to be like and when the best time to visit the Ratatouille attraction is.
+We’ll also talk about your best touring strategy for experiencing this new dark ride including tips, rope drop, Disney Genie+ and Lightning Lane information, what you can expect crowds to be like, and when the best time to visit the Ratatouille attraction is.

 Just think of this post as “Remy’s Ratatouille Adventure 101,” where you can come to get any questions you have about it answered.
-Since it’s not currently open, we’ll do our best to answer them now, but we’ll have a more in-depth look at the ride, including a full review once we get a chance to ride it ourselves.
+Since we have been on it many times now, we’ll do our best to answer your questions as best we can and also take a more in-depth look at touring the ride.

-It certainly makes the list of the best new Disney World rides coming in the next few years, and should be a great addition to Epcot when finished.
+It certainly makes the list of the best new Disney World rides coming in the next few years, and it is a great addition to EPCOT’s World Showcase.